 Waiting to hear about the stage of the cancer can feel pretty scary, but it’s important to find out this information, as it helps your doctors plan the right treatment.

 Chemotherapy is the main treatment for Hodgkin lymphoma.
-It’s usually given into a vein (intravenously) through a central line or a PICC line.
+Chemotherapy is the name we use for the medicines that treat cancers like lymphoma.
+Some chemotherapy drugs can be taken by mouth and some are given into a vein (intravenously) through a central line or a PICC line.
 Your bloodstream carries the chemo drugs around your body to wherever they’re needed.
 You’ll be given a combination of chemo drugs over a few days, followed by a gap of a few weeks.
 This is known as a cycle of treatment.
-During the gap between treatments your body (and blood cells) have time to recover from any side effects before the next lot of treatment is given.
+During the gap between treatments your body and blood cells have time to recover from any side effects before the next lot of treatment is given.
 Your whole treatment will probably last for several months in total.
 You’re most likely to have your treatment as an outpatient (day patient), but sometimes you might have to stay in hospital for a few days.

 There are different combinations (or regimens) of chemotherapy drugs that work well as treatments for Hodgkin lymphoma.
 Often a steroid drug called prednisolone is given with chemotherapy.
 Your specialist will choose the combination of chemotherapy drugs that’s best for your situation.